mech-lang/mech/README.md

 // │ 5 │ 3 │   │
 // └───┴───┴───┘

-// Create a block that adds two numbers.
-You can either compile blocks by hand or with
-// the mech-syntax compiler.
-let mut block = Block::new("#add[3] = #add[1] + #add[2]");
+// Create a block that adds two numbers. let mut block = Block::new("#add[3] = #add[1] + #add[2]");

 // Register the block with the runtime